CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/overview.md

 You can adjust fields that are displayed in the filter by clicking the Adapt Filter button.

-<u>In the drop-down list</u> - you can filter all Manufacturing Order fields by the following values: All, Visible, Active, Visible and Active, Mandatory.
+**In the drop-down list** - you can filter all Manufacturing Order fields by the following values: All, Visible, Active, Visible and Active, Mandatory.

-<u>Hide/Show Values</u> - in the Adapt Filters view, you can hide/show already chosen values.
+**Hide/Show Values** - in the Adapt Filters view, you can hide/show already chosen values.

-<u>List/Group view</u> - the Group view will be implemented in one of the future releases.
+**List/Group view** - the Group view will be implemented in one of the future releases.

 The chosen filters can be displayed in the form of micro charts: